Aantrreksh/sql-query/sqlref/sql_reference.md

 |2  |Kirk  |2000    |
 |3  |McCoy |3000    |
 |4  |Scotty|4000    |
-{: caption="Table 13.
-Query result for the example "joining two multi column result sets by using their identifier"." caption-side="bottom"}
+{: caption="Query result for the example "joining two multi column result sets by using their identifier"." caption-side="bottom"}

 ### Values statement
 {: #chapterValuesStatement}